ryanznie/quant-LSTM/README.md

 We used 60 days of stock price data (default) to predict the price for the next day (n_input = 60, n_output = 1).

+### How to use:
+To run the model, type desired parameters into "modeling()".
+The code will create the LSTM architecture and train automatically on available data.
+The results will be a time series graph with predictions for the validation dataset.